ESAI-CEU-UCH/kaggle-epilepsy/README.md

 - ICA uses test centers for test, instead of training centers.
 - Contextualized windows for ANNs are computed in a wrong way.
-- MKL library is needed to produce exact results of ANN models.
+- Intel MKL library is needed to produce exact results of ANN models.
 - ICA seed was frozen after competition.